 In addition, a court may consider a lengthy list of factors contained in section 76 of the NCC.
 These considerations include:

-To determine if a contract term is unjust, consideration must be given to the circumstances in which the term or arrangement was made (see Wolfe v Permanent Custodians VSCA 331 (22 November 2013)).
+To decide if a contract term is unjust, consideration must be given to the circumstances in which the term or arrangement was made (see Wolfe v Permanent Custodians VSCA 331 (22 November 2013)).

-However, the court cannot have regard to any injustice arising from circumstances that were not reasonably foreseeable when the credit contract, mortgage or guarantee was entered into or changed (s 76(4) NCC).
+However, the court cannot take into consideration any circumstances that were not reasonably foreseeable when the credit contract, mortgage or guarantee was entered into or changed (s 76(4) NCC).

 2 If the transaction is reopened as unjust, what remedy should a court grant the debtor?

 Under section 77 of the NCC, a court has a discretionary power to make any one or more of the following orders upon reopening a transaction under section 76:

 a reopen an account already taken between the parties;

 b relieve the debtor and any guarantor from payment of any amount that the court considers to be excessive;

 c set aside either wholly or in part or revise or alter an agreement made or mortgage given in connection with the transaction;